 Incandescent bulb

-Incandescent lighting is still the most popular form of lighting for homes.
+Incandescent lighting, the oldest source of electric light, is still used in many homes.
 The light comes from a fine filament, normally of tungsten, which is heated electrically until it gives off visible light.
 The filament is usually in the centre of a glass bulb, evacuated to minimise heat loss through convection.

 The filament evaporates at a rate strongly dependent on temperature, but higher temperatures give more visible light for the input energy.
 Thus there is a compromise between the life of the bulb and its efficiency.
 The normal compromise gives a life of about 1000 hours, though big power fluctuations can cause premature failure.
 Long-life bulbs last longer but give less light for the same electricity consumption.
 The light is a warm white, with more red than blue in the spectrum.
 Some lamps are filled with an inert gas such as argon.
 This allows a higher temperature for the same lamp life.